By Andrew Catania

 Yes, I am.
-Live I am using Yamaha Acoustic Guitars which sounds really good.
-On the Dean Guitars I’m using all Seymour Duncan which I think is awesome pickups and I’m using them since I guess the mid 80’s.
-Different kinds of pickups but right now most of my guitars I’m using the Trembuck 11 and it’s a Custom Custom I think it’s called and I’m using the 59 pickups for neck position that’s pretty much what I’m using right now.
-I’ve been trying all kinds of pickups and I still have some guitars with EMGS and other pickups but you know seems like I’m always returning to the Seymour Duncan’s because they’re so alive you know and very dynamic and I think they’re just great.
-For other equipment I’m using Marshall Cabinets and Line 6 POD HD Pro X, rack mounted with a Line 6 pedal board and I’m using two power amps with that and two Marshall Cabinets live and that’s actually the same for the other guitarist in the band Mike Wead, he’s using exactly the same set up and it’s very versatile because I mean you get a really nice tone and people are really surprised when I say I’m using that because they think, “oh really that sounds that good” because you pretty much can get any tone you want from it, we got a few presets with clean sound, solo sound and rhythm sound and it’s so easy to work with and just a Ethernet cord between the unit itself and the floorboard and you have all your presets right there on the floor you know so I’m really happy with that.
-Very easy set up really.
+Live I am using Yamaha Acoustic Guitars which sounds good.
+On the Dean Guitars, I’m using all Seymour Duncan which I think is incredible pickups and I’m using them since I guess the mid-80’s.
+Different kinds of pickups but right now most of my guitars I’m using the Trembuck 11, and it’s a Custom Custom I think it’s called, and I’m using the 59 pickups for neck position that’s pretty much what I’m using right now.
+I’ve been trying all kinds of pickups, and I still have some guitars with EMGS and other pickups, but you know seems like I’m always returning to the Seymour Duncan’s because they’re so alive you know and very dynamic, and I think they’re just great.
+For other equipment I’m using Marshall Cabinets, and Line 6 POD HD Pro X, rack mounted with a Line 6 pedal board and I’m using two power amps with that and two Marshall Cabinets live and that’s actually the same for the other guitarist in the band Mike Wead, he’s using the same set up, and it’s very versatile because I mean you get a really nice tone and people are really surprised when I say I’m using that because they think, “oh really that sounds that good” because you pretty much can get any tone you want from it, we got a few presets with clean sound, solo sound, and rhythm sound and it’s so easy to work with and just an Ethernet cord between the unit itself and the floorboard and you have all your presets right there on the floor you know so I’m thrilled with that.
+Very easy set up indeed.

 Back in 2012, I think it was 2012 when you guys took a hiatus when King was recovering from his health issues I read that you spent most if not all the monies you guy’s made on some festivals I guess in the production upon his return.
 Is that accurate?

-When we got back after King’s health issues which actually lasted from 2007 five or six years we did not do anything at all because of his health.
-Then we got back and got some offers from some festivals and we thought OK it’s going to be now or never.
-We spent a lot of money actually on making a big production to get out and play festivals that would blow people away, they would see something that they never seen before with us you know, so we built a really big stage with a lot of stage props and nice backdrops and spent a lot of money on the light designs and all kinds of stuff and just make sure we had great people around like sound guys and light designers and you know stage designers and everything.
+When we got back after King’s health issues which lasted from 2007 five or six years, we did not do anything at all because of his health.
+Then we got back and got some offers from some festivals, and we thought OK it’s going to be now or never.
+We spent a lot of money actually on making a big production to get out and play festivals that would blow people away, they would see something that they never saw before with us you know, so we built a massive stage with a lot of stage props and lovely backdrops and spent a lot of money on the light designs and all kinds of stuff and just make sure we had great people around like sound guys and light designers and you know stage designers and everything.
 We came up with something that people haven’t seen in our camp before.
-We played bigger stages and just a great show that we haven’t been able to present before 2012.
-So I think it was a very good move to do that, we had to do something spectacular.
-We’re still this day using a lot of the same things playing around on some really big festivals all over the world actually, so yes very good.
+We played bigger stages, and just a great show that we haven’t been able to present before 2012.
+So I think it was an excellent move to do that, we had to do something spectacular.
+We’re still this day using a lot of the same things playing around on some huge festivals all over the world actually, so yes very good.

 When Give Me Your Soul came out you guys did not tour in support of that because of health issues?

 Yes.
-That’s correct because first of all, he had his back problems.
-That actually happened while we mixed Give Me Your Soul album and then two years later he has his heart issues so it definitely took some time to recover from that but he recovered quickly I would say and now he’s better than ever, he’s in very good condition.
+That’s correct because first of all, King had his back problems.
+That happened while we mixed Give Me Your Soul album and then two years later he has his heart issues, so it took some time to recover from that but he recovered quickly I would say and now he’s better than ever, he’s in excellent condition.

 That is awesome